schlepfilter/frp/doc/api.md

 @e
 ;=> ()
 ```
-I don't usually call `event` with no argument.
+I don't usually call `event` with no arguments.
 Instead, I use `frp.core/defe`.

-If I call an event with a value, the value becomes an occurrence at the time of calling the event.
+If I call an event with a value, the value becomes an occurrence at the time of creating the event.
 ```clojure
 (def e
   (frp/event 0))